 In the four painful years of the Trump presidency, the advocates AJWS supports around the world have mourned the United States’ greatly diminished role as a force of justice and progress on the global stage.
-But since Joe Biden was declared President-elect, they have grown cautiously optimistic that we could soon see a U.S. government committed to turning back the tide of xenophobia and discrimination that have plagued the past four years.
+But since Joe Biden won the 2020 election, they have grown cautiously optimistic that we could soon see a U.S. government committed to turning back the tide of xenophobia and discrimination that have plagued the past four years.

 U.S. foreign policy decisions can have drastic, immediate consequences for the social change organizations that AJWS supports.
 The draconian global gag rule, for example, denies U.S. global funding to any organization providing legal, safe abortion services or referrals — and was strengthened under the Trump administration.
 The Biden/Harris victory makes many activists and advocates AJWS supports increasingly hopeful that our country will fight for the rights of oppressed and vulnerable people around the world.

-As we look ahead to the inauguration, we asked AJWS advocacy and social change groups around the world: What do you want to see from soon-to-be President Biden?
+As we anticipate a vastly different type of leadership under President Biden, we asked AJWS advocacy and social change groups around the world: What do you want to see from the new administration?